65.7%

 Quarterly distributional wealth data, including the latest top-1-percent and bottom-50-percent shares.

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
+Stories stay in the main feed and land back on the case page they belong to.
 This desk currently has 3 linked stories.

 The cash barrier to buying a new home is now larger than annualized median full-time earnings, even before mortgage payments, closing costs, and insurance enter the picture.